JesperNaarttijarvi/DATX02-Vehicle-Automation/computerVision/README.md

 # Computer vision

 ## How to install everything you need to make it work in a fresh computer with a nvidia card.
-Takes about 3-4 hours total.
-A good internetconnection is recommended.
+Takes about 3-5 hours.
+A good internet connection is recommended.
 ### Install a fresh version of Ubuntu 18.04

 - [UBUNTU 18.04 ISO](http://releases.ubuntu.com/18.04.4/ubuntu-18.04.4-desktop-amd64.iso?_ga=2.123161739.1046437142.1583252540-1896361471.1583252540)